jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This lesson was worth repeating.
 It's the biggest thing Main Street must learn to improve our way of life.

-Because only when we fund, make, and use our own open-source powered content, apps, and electronics do we stop watching our civilization on television and start playing it.
-Only when we hold our own levers of power will we be player gods of the Internet Age.
+Because only when we fund our own open-source powered content, apps, and electronics do we stop watching our civilization and start playing it.
+Only when we hold the levers of power will we be player gods of the Internet Age.

 ![levers-of-power](https://techvolution.io/content/images/2020/04/levers-of-power.jpg)